The Pod That Thinks It's a Sub-Ohm Tank

 Construction That Commands Respect

 The ONEO announces its premium intentions the moment you pick it up.
-At 75 grams, the aluminum alloy body carries genuine weight—not heavy, but substantial enough to feel like quality rather than a toy.
+At 75 grams, the aluminum alloy body carries real weight.
+Not heavy, but substantial enough to feel like quality rather than a toy.
 The matte metallic finish resists fingerprints admirably, and the overall construction feels like it could survive real-world pocket life.

 Ten color options provide unusual variety for this category.
 Racing Green and Ruby Red offer personality beyond the typical black-and-silver options, while Space Grey and Astral Black serve those preferring subtlety.